CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

 \subsection{AI-assisted Document Update}

 This feature of AI-assisted update supports \textbf{DG1} and \textbf{DG4} in multiple ways.
-Once any member suggests an update from the Knowledge Extraction feature by pressing the ``Suggest Update'' button in Figure~\ref{fig:ui_extract}-\orangecirclewrap{E}, \sys{} delivers it to the manager as a Slack DM message (\greencirclewrap{A} in \autoref{fig:ui_update}) from \sys{}.
+Once any member suggests an update from the Knowledge Extraction feature by pressing the ``Suggest Update'' button (\orangecirclewrap{E} in \autoref{fig:ui_extract}), \sys{} delivers it to the manager as a Slack DM message (\greencirclewrap{A} in \autoref{fig:ui_update}) from \sys{}.
 The message presents the proposed update together with the contributor's name and profile image, making the source and context explicit.
 At this stage, the manager can edit the suggestion, start the update process, or decline it, and these choices are visible not only in the DM but also as a message in the original channel so that other members are kept updated on how the update request is in progress.
-This final approval step, which the manager can only handle, ensures that only accurate information is documented, which is relevant to \textbf{DG4}.
+This final approval step, which the manager can only handle, is designed to help maintain the accuracy of documented information, which is relevant to \textbf{DG4}.

 Once the manager starts the update process by pressing the ``Start Update Process'' button, \sys{} will send follow-up messages one step at a time, guiding the manager to access which file to update, and how.
 First, the manager can select a target file from the repository or create a new file if the knowledge does not fit into an existing one (\greencirclewrap{B} in \autoref{fig:ui_update}).
 If not selected, \sys{} will use the most relevant file depending on the similarity of the suggested update and document content. \sys{} then shows which file is selected and the proposed change in a diff-style message with inline emphasis on additions and removals.
-For each suggestion, the manager may edit the content directly, apply the change to the document, skip it to show the next relevant document --- as there can be multiple places to update in a document, or stop the review entirely (\greencirclewrap{C} in \autoref{fig:ui_update}).
-If the knowledge does not fit into an existing section, the interface provides an option to create a new section through a dedicated modal (\greencirclewrap{D} in \autoref{fig:ui_update}).
+For each suggestion, the manager may edit the content directly, apply the change to the document, skip it to show the next relevant document --- as there can be multiple places to update in a document, or stop the review entirely (\greencirclewrap{C}).
+If the knowledge does not fit into an existing section, the interface provides an option to create a new section through a dedicated modal (\greencirclewrap{D}).
 Applied updates—whether to an existing file, a new file, or a new section—are written back to the repository, and \sys{} posts a message to the original channel acknowledging that the update has been finished.